turion/rhine/automaton/README.md

-# `automaton`: Effectful streams and automata in initial encoding
+# `automaton`: Effectful streams and automata as coalgebras

-This library defines effectful streams and automata, in initial encoding.
+This library defines effectful streams and automata, in coalgebraic encoding.
 They are useful to define effectful automata, or state machines, transducers, monadic stream functions and similar streaming abstractions.
 In comparison to most other libraries, they are implemented here with explicit state types, and thus are amenable to GHC optimizations, often resulting in dramatically better performance.

 ## What?

-The core concept is an effectful stream in initial encoding:
+The core concept is an effectful stream in coalgebraic encoding:
 ```haskell
 data StreamT m a = forall s.
   StreamT